Communications Office: Stephen Mease

 There are three categories of competition-entrepreneurs, job/internship seekers, and nonprofit/social advocates.
 The event is patterned on a national competition which teaches budding entrepreneurs the importance of presenting a "big idea" to an executive as convincingly as possible.
-E-Pitch is collaboration among Champlain College's BYOBiz Program, Career Services, the Oral Communication Lab, the Center for Service & Civic Engagement, the Office of Advancement, and LEAD.
+E-Pitch is collaboration among Champlain College's BYOBiz Program, Career Services, the Center for Service & Civic Engagement, the Office of Advancement, and LEAD.
 The deadline to enter is Friday, Feb.
 7. Participants must complete an entry form here.

 To help students prepare for the competition, there will be opportunities for one-on-one or group sessions with student "coaches" at the Oral Communication Lab.
 Additional support and coaching is available from Bob Bloch, director of the BYOBiz Program; Kyle Dodson, director of the Center for Service & Civic Engagement; several members of the Career Services team; as well as some faculty and alumni.
 There will also be three interactive improv-style workshops, facilitated by Eric Ronis, to help students get comfortable with public speaking.